MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/porting-hl1-hl2.md

 ## Compile dependencies/plugins for ARM processor

 HoloLens (1st gen) executes applications on an x86 processor while the HoloLens 2 uses an ARM processor.
 Existing HoloLens applications need to be ported over to support ARM.
-As noted earlier, Unity 2018 LTS supports compiling ARM32 apps while Unity 2019.x supports compiling ARM32 and ARM64 apps.
+As noted earlier, Unity 2018 LTS supports compiling ARM32 apps while Unity 2019 and later supports compiling ARM32 and ARM64 apps.
 Developing for ARM64 applications is preferred, as there's a material difference in performance.
 However, this requires all [plugin dependencies](https://docs.unity3d.com/Manual/Plugins.html) to also be built for ARM64.

 Review all DLL dependencies in your application.
 We recommend removing dependencies that are no longer needed for your project.
 For remaining plugins that are required, ingest the respective ARM32 or ARM64 binaries into your Unity project.